DamjanT1988/DamjanT1988/README.md

 - **Clean engineering** — writing maintainable, purposeful, and testable code
 - **AI-driven workflows** — boosting speed, clarity, and problem-solving precision

-I aim to build systems that feel **simple on the surface** yet **powerful underneath**.

 ---

 ## Discussion?

 Curious about my process or thinking?
 Feel free to explore my pinned projects below — and reach out to talk code, or business.